wright96d/supconvert/README.md

 # Tonemap then export first graphic
 supconvert input.sup -p 60 --first

-# SDR to HDR at 203 nits, with gamma
-supconvert input.sup -h 203 -g 1.2

 # Apply a LUT to all .sup files in a folder
 supconvert /path/to/folder -c my_lut.cube